jesperhodge/fabricator/README.md

 ### Database
 Install PostgreSQL: https://wiki.postgresql.org/wiki/Detailed_installation_guides

+Copy `database.example.yml` to `database.yml` and configure the database credentials to match the ones of your local postgres installation.

 ### Initial setup
 1. Make sure you have ruby installed.
 Type `ruby -v` to check or install: https://www.ruby-lang.org/en/documentation/installation/